jugechengzi/Rationalization-DR/Readme.md

 # DR: Decoupled Rationalization
 This repo contains Pytorch implementation of [Decoupled Rationalization with Asymmetric Learning Rates: A Flexible Lipschitz Restraint (KDD 2023)](https://github.com/jugechengzi/Rationalization-DR/blob/main/paper.pdf).

+This paper is greatly appreciated by some of the reviewers from ACL ARR October and KDD.
+See [reviews](https://github.com/jugechengzi/Rationalization-DR/blob/main/REVIEW.pdf).

 We would be grateful if you would star this repo before cloning it.

 If you have any questions, please feel free to open an issue or just send us an email.